crewlinker/protoc-gen-dynamodb/README.md

 - Generate table definitions
 - Use protobuf field numbers
 - use official 'attributevalue' with ability to customize its behaviour
+- Wide(r) range of types support: everything in the canonical json table
+  - Including maps with all basic types, including bool as keys
+- No external dependencies of the generated code except the aws SDK
+- Allow messages external to the package to be usable as field messages without problem

 ## Ideas